Contrast-Security-OSS/docs/content/about/deploy/Deployment-overview.md

 ## Project Plan

 Once all the requirements and solution design are finalized in the Solution Architecture stage, it’s time to map out a project plan.
 Contrast will select one of its proven project plan templates, and collaborate with you to tailor it to your specific needs.

-### Objectives

-Create a formal project plan that concludes with the Contrast Business Review.
-Decide on project governance - status meetings, tracking of issues, etc. - and get buy-in from key stakeholders.
+You will also decide on project governance - status meetings, tracking of issues, etc. - and get buy-in from key stakeholders.

-Preparation for this meeting:
+### Before You Start

+To prepare for this meeting, you'll need verify the following information:

-* List of important dates for candidate applications: start of next sprint, code freezes, planned configuration changes, etc.
+* List of important dates for candidate applications and their servers (e.g., start of next sprint, code freezes and planned configuration changes).
-* Each project owner of each candidate application is welcomed by Customer Success.
+* List of owners of [continuous integration](github.com/Contrast-Security-OSS/) and [alerting tools](https://docs.contrastsecurity.com/admin-orgintegrations.html) in your ecosystem.
+(Protect)

 ## The Contrast Application

-Prepare the Contrast application, sometimes called “TeamServer”, for use by setting configurations, teaching administrators about applicable features, installing the first agent, implementing policy and demonstrating reporting.
+To prepare the Contrast application, sometimes called “TeamServer”, some training and configuration is in order.
+For Assess, you will set configurations, teach administrators about applicable features, install the first agent, implement security policy and demonstrate reporting.
+For Protect, you will set configurations, enable rules and whitelists/blacklists, teaching administrators about available features, and train users how the application finds and delivers alerts.

-### Objectives
+### Before You Start

-* Prepare the Contrast application for use.
-* Deliver Administrator Training.
-* Configure security policy.

-Preparation for this meeting:
+To prepare for this meeting, you'll need verify the following information:

-* A list of names and email address of users who will be involved in the initial applications and need access to the Contrast application.
+* A list of names and email address of users who will be involved in the initial applications and servers, and need access to the Contrast application.
-* Identify the first application to be onboarded and invite the Agent Administrator to meeting.
+* Identify the first application to be onboarded, and invite the Agent Administrator to the meeting.
+(Assess)
 * Identify administrators to be trained.
+(Assess)
 * Finalize security policy.
+(Assess)
-* If **on-premises**, verify that [technical environmental requirements](https://docs.contrastsecurity.com/installation-setup.html#contrast-reqs) are being met before installing the Contrast application.
+* If **on-premises**, verify that you meet [technical environmental requirements](https://docs.contrastsecurity.com/installation-setup.html#contrast-reqs) before installing the Contrast application.

 ## Baseline Initial Applications